jsbots/AutoFish/README.md

 - <img src="guide_img/icons/bad.png" width="15" height="15">  **Ascension**: ascension.gg - doesn't work!
 - <img src="guide_img/icons/question.png" width="15" height="15">  **Turtle WoW**: turtle-wow.org - works, but doesn't hook when the animation of jerking isn't complete (the bobber doesn't dive into the water completely sometimes).

 ## Warning :warning:

 Using bots in most of the games is prohibited, by doing so you should understand all the risks such an act entails: being banned, losing account, losing real money etc.

-The bot is written in JavaScript, when writting the bot I didn't have acess to low-level operations like utilizing mouse, keyboard and screen.
+The bot is written in JavaScript, when writing the bot I didn't have acess to low-level operations like utilizing mouse, keyboard and screen.
 It's done by [keysender](https://github.com/Krombik/keysender), so I can't guarantee anything that comes from this particular low-level domain.

-To prevent detection all the delay values were randomised: delays between clicks/pressing, sleep time (optional), reaction time (optional), after hook time (optional), the curvature and the speed of the mouse (optional), the names of the processes, the names of the folder where the bot is installed are generated per install, the names of the title of the bot window are generated per launch.
+To prevent detection all the delay values were randomized: delays between clicks/pressing, sleep time (optional), reaction time (optional), after hook time (optional), the curvature and the speed of the mouse (optional), the names of the processes, the names of the folder where the bot is installed are generated per install, the names of the title of the bot window are generated per launch.

 ## Will I be banned for using this? :interrobang: